SECURITIES AND EXCHANGE COMMISSION

 About Zynerba Pharmaceuticals, Inc.

-Zynerba Pharmaceuticals is the leader in pharmaceutically-produced transdermal cannabinoid therapies for rare and near-rare neuropsychiatric disorders.
+Zynerba Pharmaceuticals is the leader in innovative pharmaceutically-produced transdermal cannabinoid therapies for rare and near-rare neuropsychiatric disorders.
 We are committed to improving the lives of patients and their families living with severe, chronic health conditions including Fragile X syndrome, autism spectrum disorder, 22q11.2 deletion syndrome, and a heterogeneous group of rare and ultra-rare epilepsies known as developmental and epileptic encephalopathies.
 Learn more at www.zynerba.com and follow us on Twitter at @ZynerbaPharma.

 Cautionary Note on Forward-Looking Statements